gerald1248/openshift-unit/README.md

 The script `cleanup.sh` will remove the project `openshift-unit` and the rolebinding that gives the serviceaccount `openshift-unit` read-only access to all projects.

 ## Building the image
-Use the script `docker-build.sh` to create a bespoke test runner image.
+Run `make build` to create a bespoke test runner image.
 In many cases, the version of the `oc` client should be adjusted from `latest` to a version that matches your cluster.

 Tag the image as desired and upload to Docker Hub or a private registry as appropriate.